susanpallmann/susanpallmanndesign.com/images/crescendo/README.md

- A crescendo is depicted in music theory as a long V on its side, starting with the small end at the left, and opening up to the right.

 Crescendo is a fictional concert hall that hosts musical events spanning a wide range of genres.
 Its marketing goals are primarily focused on public-facing promotional materials about upcoming events.
+For this reason, the ideal brand identity for Crescendo makes clear at a glance where the event is being held, who is playing, and what genre it falls under.